RSE-Sheffield/git-github-zero-to-hero/content/01-getting-started-with-git-and-github/02-create-first-repo.md

 	- __Access:__ Public or Private.

-	- __Clone after init:__ This checkbox tells GitKraken to clone the resulting GitHub repository.
+	- __Clone after init:__ This checkbox tells GitKraken Client to clone the resulting GitHub repository.
 This essentially creates a local copy of the repository at the path you specify next.

 	- __Where to clone to:__ Select the folder where the repository will be cloned to.
 Let's say _D:/GitHub_.